Table statistics in Synapse SQL pool

 UPDATE STATISTICS [schema_name].[table_name];

 UPDATE STATISTICS dbo.table1;

 The UPDATE STATISTICS statement is easy to use.
 Just remember that it updates all statistics on the table, and therefore might perform more work than is necessary.
 If performance is not an issue, this is the easiest and most complete way to guarantee that statistics are up to date.

-When updating all statistics on a table, SQL Data Warehouse does a scan to sample the table for each statistics object.
+When updating all statistics on a table, SQL pool does a scan to sample the table for each statistics object.
 If the table is large and has many columns and many statistics, it might be more efficient to update individual statistics based on need.